ophionB/How-to-do-anything-/README.md

  (3) the sources and scope of knowledge and justified belief, and (4) the criteria for knowledge and justification.
 Epistemology addresses such questions as: "What makes justified beliefs justified?",[3] "What does it mean to say that we know something?",[4] and fundamentally "How do we know that we know?"[5]
+- https://en.wikipedia.org/wiki/List_of_cognitive_biases - Cognitive biases are systematic patterns of deviation from norm or rationality in judgment

 ## Privacy & Security